microsoft/NetworkDirect/docs/IND2Listener.md

   Size, in bytes, of the pAddress buffer.

-- __Backlog__ [in]

-  The maximum number of pending connection requests to maintain for the listen request.
-Set to zero to indicate no limit.

 __Return Value:__

 When you implement this method, you should return the following return values.
 If you return others, try to use well-known values to aid in debugging issues.